 To ensure that the seller is being truthful any potential buyer should check the horse passport for previous owners and if in doubt, contact the previous owners for the animal’s history.
 If the seller does not have the passport or does not let you see that document then do not continue with the purchase.

 Selling a horse can be very emotional.
 People sometimes sell a horse or pony cheaply as they think it will be going to a good home or they need a quick sale for personal reasons.
 There are unscrupulous individuals that will take advantage of such situations, and buy the animal to sell on very quickly for a profit.
 This is not good welfare.
-Blue Cross advises sellers to be careful, to make enquiries into the buyer and to consider contacting a rehoming organisation such as Blue Cross for advice.
+Blue Cross advises sellers to be careful, to make enquiries to the buyer and to consider contacting a rehoming organisation such as Blue Cross for advice.